BedrockStreaming/RedisMessageBroker/README.md

 ## queue option

-To avoid hotpsots you can shard a queue on several lists :
+To avoid hotpsots (when using redis in a cluster) you can shard a queue on several lists :

 ```
-$queue = new RedisMessageBroker\Queue\Definition('raoul', 10); // shard on 10 list
+$queue = new RedisMessageBroker\Queue\Definition('raoul', 10); // shard on 10 lists
 ```

-In this mode, messages will be written and read amongs the 10 lists.
-FIFO is no more garanted.
+In this mode, messages will be written and read among the 10 lists.
+FIFO is no more guaranteed.

 ## manual message acknowledgment